Between the Silent Eyes

 Read interview here, and In Conversation (recap): Nhàn Tran with Hannah Reyes Morales and Juliana Tan here, presented by Objectifs (Singapore).

-It is also a part of the Angkor Photo Festival 2023: Projection Showcases, curated by Jessica Lim (Singapore) & Farhana Satu (Bangladesh), a part of Auckland Festival of Photography 2023, and presented at VII Insiders event: Perspectives from Asia.
+It is also a part of the Angkor Photo Festival 2023: Projection Showcases, curated by Jessica Lim (Singapore) & Farhana Satu (Bangladesh), a part of Auckland Festival of Photography 2023, presented at VII Insiders event: Perspectives from Asia, featured on Photo-letter.